aroskanalen/styleguide/source/_patterns/00-elements/forms/forms-text.md

 title: Form Text
 ---

-A simple form input of the type text.
+A form input of the type text.